 If applicable, we will recognize transfers between levels within the fair value hierarchy at the end of the reporting period in which the actual event or change in circumstance occurs.
-During the years ended June 30, 2017 and 2016, we did not have any transfers between Level 1, Level 2 or Level 3.
+During the year ended June 30, 2018 and 2017, we did not have any transfers between Level 1, Level 2 or Level 3.